yashpote/yashpote.github.io/index.md

 <img class="profile-picture" src="yash.jpg" height="42" width="42">

-I am a fifth-year Computer Science Ph.D. student at the [National University of Singapore](https://www.comp.nus.edu.sg).
+I am a final year Computer Science Ph.D. student at the [National University of Singapore](https://www.comp.nus.edu.sg), where I am fortunate to be advised by [Kuldeep S. Meel](https://www.cs.toronto.edu/~meel/).

 My research interests are in distribution testing, verification, and SAT solving.
 I want to understand distributions via testing theory to build scalable tools for real-world distributions, such as samplers and generative models.

-I am fortunate to be advised by [Kuldeep S. Meel](https://www.cs.toronto.edu/~meel/).

 <!-- ## Research Interests